 PHI is information the school district has received from outside health care providers, such as a report from your child's doctor.
-If a school or District department conducts any transactions electronically in connection with health care (for example, Medicaid billing), the information transmitted is covered by HIPAA.

-Your or your child's PHI may be used or shared by the school district for purposes of medical and/or mental health treatment payment for services, and health care operations.
-(Health care operations are activities compatible and directly related to treatment and payment, including day-to-day office business, administrative, and customer service activities.)
+Your or your child's PHI may be used or shared by the school district for purposes of medical and/or mental health treatment and/or payment for services.
 Health care professionals may use this information in the clinics, schools, and/or hospitals to take care of you or your child.